 No matter how many hours you spent carefully on mapping the resources, it is the employees that have to work with them.
-They might have a better suggestion on how to use a particular resource, say SAP Business One add on implementation for manufacturing, that might have escaped your attention or figure out a way to work with limited resources.
+They might have a better suggestion on how to use a particular resource, say SAP Business One for manufacturing, that might have escaped your attention or figure out a way to work with limited resources.
 Allowing employees to participate would be quite beneficial for both them and the company.
 When everyone’s on the same page and the chances of getting unexpected surprises diminish, the overall outcome will be enhanced.
 Resources will be utilized more efficiently

 Resource management is an integral part of project management.
 The solution lends a helping hand in optimizing your resources well so that you are never stuck in an unpleasant situation pertaining to resources.
 Once they are managed well, the rest follows smoothly.
 Organizations may start projects from scratch or make improvements/customizations on already existing projects.
 Resources would be required accordingly.
-For example, as a part of customization you may consider SAP Business One add on implementation for manufacturing or re-design an entire process for a manufacturing unit; either cases require different types and quantity of resources.
+For example, as a part of customization you may consider SAP Business One add ons implementation for manufacturing or re-design an entire process for a manufacturing unit; either cases require different types and quantity of resources.
 Taking one step at a time is crucial.
 Do not rush and you will observe successful results.